 The top 25 percent of a medical school class is eligible for nomination into the society, and up to 16 percent of the class may be selected based on the academic record as well as leadership, character, service to the School and the community, and demonstrated professionalism.
 Each class is considered three times: during Spring of the third year, Fall of the fourth year, and finally, Spring of the fourth year.
-The majority of medical student members are inducted during the Fall of their fourth year before ERAS applications are released to programs.
-Eligible candidates are determined according to academic performance weighted 20% M1, 20% M2, and 60% M3/M4, followed by a selection process conducted by current chapter members in conjunction with the Dean's Office.
+Eligible candidates are determined according to academic performance weighted 20% M1, 20% M2, and 60% M3/M4.
+Typically up to 5 students are selected for AOA during the Spring of third year based primarily on academic performance.
+The majority of medical student members are inducted during the Fall of their fourth year before ERAS applications are released to programs, and are determined by a selection process conducted by current chapter members in conjunction with the Dean's Office.

 As stated in the constitution, the Scholastic achievement should be the primary but not sole basis for the nomination of a student.
 Leadership capabilities, ethical standards, fairness in dealing with colleagues, demonstrated professionalism, a potential for achievement in medicine, and a record of service to the school and community at large shall be criteria by which selections are made from the top 25% of the class as defined above.